 - Cerebral edema

-- Patient will maintain usual/improved level of consciousness, cognition, and motor/sensory function.
+- The client will maintain the usual/improved level of consciousness, cognition, and motor/sensory function.

-- Patient will demonstrate stable vital signs and absence of signs of increased ICP.
+- The client will demonstrate stable vital signs and the absence of signs of increased ICP.

-- Patient will display no further deterioration/recurrence of deficits
+- The client will display no further deterioration/recurrence of deficits.

 Nursing Assessment and Rationales